 Skip to main content

-The decorators are designed to be unimposing so that functions can be executed outside of Coflux.
+The decorators are intended to be unimposing so that functions can be executed outside of Coflux.

 An example